 If you don’t have any pumpkin pie spice on hand, you can make your own with spices you probably already have in your kitchen.
 All you have to do is mix 1 tsp ground cinnamon, 1/2 tsp allspice, 1/4 tsp nutmeg, 1/4 tsp ground ginger and 1/8 tsp ground cloves.
 Combine well and store in an airtight container.

-For this pumpkin spice hot chocolate, I use equal parts regular milk and evaporated milk, cause that’s how my mom always makes it.
+For this healthy pumpkin spice hot chocolate recipe, I use equal parts regular milk and evaporated milk, cause that’s how my mom always makes it.
 However, you can use just all regular milk, or plant based alternatives (soy, almond, oat, hemp, etc).

-Place the milk in a heavy bottomed saucepan, and heat under low heat.
+Place the milk in a heavy bottomed saucepan, and heat over low heat.
 Add the bar of chocolate to the milk, and stir frequently until it melts.
-You can also chop the bar up so that it could melt faster.
+You can also chop the bar up so that it can melt faster.

 Next, add the pumpkin puree, pumpkin pie spice and vanilla and combine well.
 Once the chocolate is fully melted and the milk starts bubbling, remove from heat and serve.
 You can also top this hot chocolate with whipped cream and a touch of ground cinnamon.
 Enjoy!